RUS 201, Second-year Russian I (4 credits)

 The capstone experience offers students the opportunity to apply their Russian skills, either in Russia or by way of a specially designed project or thesis completed on campus.
 To fulfill the Capstone experience, you may enroll in an independent study, a senior thesis research, an overseas experience in Russia, or an approved project in an advanced Russian language course.

 The minor requires at least 15 RUS credits from the 200 level and above.
-Only one of the following courses can apply: RUS 231, RUS 232, RUS242, or LL250D.
+Only one of the following courses can apply: RUS 231, RUS 232, RUS 242, or RUS 250.

 For Russian course descriptions and information regarding prerequisites, see the Course List.
 Course scheduling information for each semester, including class times and locations, is available here.
 For complete information about degree completion requirements and course descriptions, see the Academic Programs Catalog.